d3fvxl/.config/README.md

 # .config

-This is my personal configuration files for my OS X setup.
+This is my personal configuration files for OS X setup.

 ![terminal screenshot](./config.png)